thycotic/ss-docs/events-and-alerts/event-pipelines/index.md

    - Currently triggers are centralized around events that are linked to a secret.
    - You can add multiple triggers.
-   - The view and “copy as” triggers occur whenever the target secret policy or folder is viewed or copied.
    - You can limit when the EP runs by adding filters.
    - Multiple triggers are logically ORed (not XORed) together.
 Each trigger is considered individually, and only one needs to apply for the EP to run—if concurrent triggers do not apply, it does not matter.
 If multiple triggers do apply, the EP will only run once per EP policy.
 1. Click the **Next** button.
 The Choose Filters page of the wizard appears.